NotePlan/plugins/jgclark.RepeatExtensions/README.md

 # Repeat Extension plugin
-NotePlan has a simple repeat mechanism built in, which allows for `@repeat(1/n)`.
+NotePlan has a simple [built-in repeat mechanism](https://noteplan.co/faq/Notes%20&%20Todos/How%20to%20create%20a%20recurring%20or%20repeating%20todo/), which allows for `@repeat(1/n)`.
 That wasn't flexible enough for my purposes, so I created my own extension to this mechanism.

 This plugin allows repeats **every x days, weeks, months, quarters or years**.
 It does the work of creating the next task using information from completed tasks that include a `@repeat(interval)`, on the appropriate future date.